 “Switch,” I cried.
 In the distance, I could hear the wail of a siren.
 I glanced briefly; Fire and EMS were both coming in.
 Antonito fire was coming in from the south, and from the north, Romeo Fire and the Conejos EMS service.
 The Ambulance pulled up, and one of the EMTs jumped out.
 “Who’s worse,” he cried!

 I pointed down.
-“He is,” I yelled back.
+“He is,” I yelled back, pointing down.
 The EMT knelt down next to Pat, and said, “Switch”.
 I continued to push air into him.
 The EMT must have pushed too hard, because suddenly vomit came into my mouth.
 I gagged on it.
 It tasted of beer and cheeseburgers, and my stomach lurched.
 Turning my head, I vomited next the man we were trying to save.
 I got control of myself.
 I had to continue breathing.
 Quickly I swept his air way to clear it of vomit, and tried to continue giving him breaths, but couldn’t.
 My stomach was heaving, and I started to gag.
 A fireman pushed me out of the way, taking over for me.
 I sat back on the cold pavement, my stomach heaving, and then rolled on my knees.
 I threw up again.

 Pat hadn’t seen me throw up the first time, but he saw the second time, and when he saw me throw up, he began throwing up.
 Shaken he leaned against the front of the ambulance trying to use it for support.
 His legs and hands were shaking from cold and fatigue.
 From the crowd, a man started laughing at him.
 “What’s the matter, Wheat?
 Can’t take it?”